International Journal of Applied Dental Sciences

 How to cite this article:

-Shreedevi Bhoi, Supreeya Patel, Rashmi Jayanna and Gautam Kumar.
+Shreedevi Bhoi, Supreeya Patel, Rashmi Jayanna, Gautam Kumar.
 Does excessive saline irrigation causes dry socket?
 A surgeon`s dilemma.
-International Journal of Applied Dental Sciences.
-2020; 6(2): 223-225.
+Int J Appl Dent Sci 2020;6(2):223-225.